Executive Director Welcome!

 Denise Gonsalves, Community Engagement Coordinator

 Denise Gonsalves has several years of experience in recruitment, staff development, and community outreach.
 She has training in children’s grief support and working with adult survivors of domestic violence.
 Her non-profit experience includes volunteer work with the Resource Center for Non-violence, Habitat for Humanity, Cabrillo College Peace Library, and she was a Childcare Center Director for YMCA of the Redwoods after-school program.
-In 2011, she completed a year of service with the AmeriCorps VIP Fellow program and created our agency Volunteer Infrastructure.
-Her current agency responsibilities as Community Engagement Coordinator include managing the direct service volunteer program, social media management, website support, coordinating our participation at community events and college school-credit intern supervision.
+In 2011, she completed a year of service with the AmeriCorps VIP Fellow program and created our agency volunteer infrastructure.
+Her current agency responsibilities as Community Engagement Coordinator include managing the agency volunteer infrastructure, recruitment and on-boarding of volunteers, college school-credit intern supervision, social media management, website support and engaging local business and groups in our agency mission.
 Denise earned her B.A. degree from San Jose State University in Child & Adolescent Development.

 Gloria Quiroz, Front Office Manager